samuelralmeida/docker-golang/README.md

 ### Run

+- create `.env` file based on `.env.example`.
+You should use `PORT=8083` because `Dockerfile-dev` expose this port.
+If you changed this port, you'd also change Dockerfile.
-- `docker-compose up`: create a docker and run the app inside the docker. the app listens port 8083 and the docker expose port 8083 too.
+- `docker-compose up`: create a docker container and run the app inside it.

 ### Extra